GoogleCloudPlatform/endpoints-framework-maven-plugin/README.md

 The plugin exposes the following client side goals
 * `generateSrc`

-The plugin exposes the following paramters for client side goals
+The plugin exposes the following parameters for client side goals
 * `generatedSrcDir` - The output directory of generated endpoints source
 * `discoveryDocs` - List of discovery docs to generate source from